Last updated on June 5th, 2023 at 11:45 am

 If you happen to live where it simply rains and perhaps hails on occasion, any number of fabric covers will work just fine for you.
 But having something that encourages the evaporation of moisture is important.
 Hence the need to look at breathable covers; these are designed to do just this.
 Your RV roof can get mold and mildew damage quickly, especially if you reside in a particularly rainy place!

-There are some tips and tricks farther down in this article that may assist you when it comes to storing your RV under a cover in damp environs.
+There are some tips and tricks further down in this article that may assist you when it comes to storing your RV under a cover in damp environments.
 However, there’s no better alternative to a totally covered garage or bay when it comes to rainy or snowy conditions.

-Breathable covers are the most popular choice for RV owners, and come in a variety of sizes and weights.
-Since covers are taking the brunt of Mother Nature for you instead of passing it on your your RV, they are not designed to last forever.
+Breathable covers are the most popular choice for RV owners and come in a variety of sizes and weights.
+Since covers are taking the brunt of Mother Nature for you instead of passing it onto your RV, they are not designed to last forever.
 While a metal or otherwise permanent RV bay will stand the test of time, fabric RV covers usually have a lifespan of 2-4 years.

 This is something to consider if you are worried about elemental damage to your RV.
 Is it worth it to pay the RV fabric cover price every few years ($300-$800), or do you have the space and budget for a more permanent structure?
 It all depends on your needs!